andrewcooke/choochoo/docs/daily-use.md

 ## Organisation

 It makes a lot of sense to keep *all* your FIT data on disk somewhere.
-This way, if something changes in Choochoo and the database becomes invalid / needs chancging, you can re-load the data rather than trying to port the old database.
+If something changes in Choochoo and the database becomes invalid / needs changing, you can re-load the data rather than trying to port the old database (you still need to port diary entries, but that is usually simpler and less volume).

 Also, keeping your FIT data means you're not tied to using Choochoo in the future.